codership/galera/Docs_tommi/python3/source/monitoringthecluster.rst

 .. index::
    pair: Parameters; wsrep_cert_deps_distance

+.. note:: Status variables and variables in the chapters below are
+          differential and reset on every ``SHOW STATUS`` command.
+          To view the value for the current moment, execute two ``SHOW STATUS`` commandson the node with an interval of ~1 minute.
+The output of the last invocation will correspond to the current moment.

 When checking the replication health, the first thing you want to know is how much slave lag is slowing down the cluster.
 You can check this